 - If the lock is navigable at the maximum display scale of the ENC data, it must be encoded using the features Depth Area or Dredged Area (see clause X.X), and the geo features making up the limits of the lock must be encoded using appropriate features such as Coastline, Shoreline Construction or Gate.
 The lock must not be encoded as Lock Basin.
-If it is required to encode the name of the lock, it must be done using the feature Sea Area/Named Water Area. - It if is required to encode a lock that is not navigable at the maximum display scale of the ENC data, it must be done using Lock Basin covered by a Land Area or Unsurveyed Area feature.
-The name of the lock should be encoded using the complex attribute feature name on the Lock Basin feature. - The gates should be encoded as a Gate feature (see clause X.X) with attribute category of gate = 4 (lock gate) or 3 (caisson).
+If it is required to encode the name of the lock, it must be done using the feature Sea Area/Named Water Area. - It if is required to encode a lock that is not navigable at the maximum display scale of the ENC data, it must be done using Lock Basin.
+The name of the lock should be encoded using the complex attribute feature name on the Lock Basin feature. - Lock Basin are part of the Skin of the Earth.

+• The gates should be encoded as a Gate feature (see clause X.X) with attribute category of gate = 4 (lock gate) or 3 (caisson).
 For smaller maximum display scale ENC data, a lock may be encoded using Gate only, without using Lock Basin.